-In the year 1867, the blacks had already stayed with the white man and they came to realize the only difference between them is the color of the skin.
-Minority had also started being more united because they felt a sense of belonging when they were doing the hard duties and receiving mistreats from the white man.
+In the year 1867, the blacks had already stayed with the white man and they realized that the only difference between them is the color of the skin.
+Minority groups had also started being more united because they felt a sense of belonging when they were doing the hard duties and receiving mistreats from the white man.
 Some of the black men who believed in themselves started eyeing leadership positions in the public offices.
-The blacks would support their fellow countrymen to win the leadership positions.
+The blacks supported their fellow countrymen to win the leadership positions.

-As a way of intimidating the black men from voting, there emerged a group called Ku Klux Klan that was established in the year 1867.
+As a way of intimidating the black men from voting, a group called Ku Klux Klan was established in 1867.
 Its main aim was to scare the black man from vying for leadership positions.
-They felt threatened to a point of using violence to stop the black community from gaining equality especially on the time of voting.This widened the gap of segregation and equality between the black and the white man.
+They felt threatened to a point of using violence to stop the black community from gaining equality, especially on the time of voting.This widened the gap of segregation and equality between the black and the white man.
 They would scare them and hold them hostage during the voting period.

 This made the black community protests less effective, but their motive and dream to achieve democracy never faded away.
-This was after another blow on the face when there was introduced Jim Crow laws which was to intentionally seclude the white man from the black on each and every aspect.
+This was after another blow on the face when Jim Crow laws which was to intentionally seclude the white man from the black on each aspect.
 This law was to ensure blacks are treated second after the white man.
-Nevertheless, the laws were ridiculous and challenged thus marking the creation of a voice for the black man eventually.
+Nevertheless, the laws were ridiculous and challenged, thus marking the creation of a voice for the black man eventually.

 5.4 Enhancing a Winning Strategy

-For democracy to be achieved the numbers do not lie because the majority always wins.
-The Protestants have to employ perseverance and the urge to fight for their freedom for it to be achieved.
-The journey was not easy and some of the blacks who turn against their fellow black men just to receive favors from the white man.
+For democracy to be achieved, the numbers do not lie because the majority always wins.
+The protesters employed perseverance and the urge to fight for their freedom for it to be achieved.
+The journey was not easy, and some of the blacks turned against their fellow black men just to receive favors from the white man.
 Dehumanization and discrimination became a way of life.
 Enslaved and oppressed in chains was the agony that was turned into an accomplishment when they achieved a ruling that black men are free.
-According to Carter G, Woodson, the accomplishment was too overwhelming to a point he founded a black history month of February every year.This was a great contribution and inspiration to the black community at large even all across America to the world.
+According to Carter G, Woodson, the accomplishment was too overwhelming, so he founded a black history month of February every year.This was a great contribution and inspiration to the black community at large, across America and the world.

-The black press was also part and parcel in achieving democracy because they would incite their fellow countrymen to resist the ruling of the white men.
-The laws that would demean their dignity and their human existence.
-In part of their celebration the press made famous the black men who took major strides and risked their lives for the race.
-Some of them were Presbyterian Minister Samuel Cornish and John B. Russwurm who was the black man who ever graduated from a college in America in the white man brutal era.
-Many of the black press emerged for instance Freedoms journal by Samuel Cornish, Chicago defender, Fredrick Douglas North star, Ebony and Negro History.
-They all discussed the injustices the black man had to persevere to emerge free and to achieve democracy.
+The black press was also part and parcel in achieving democracy because itincited its fellow countrymen to resist the ruling of the white men.
+The laws that demeaned their dignity and their human existence.
+As part of its celebration, the press made famous the black men who took major strides and risked their lives for the race.
+Some of them were Presbyterian Minister Samuel Cornish as well as his journalistic partner, John B. Russwurm, who was the black man to graduate from a college in America in the white man brutal era.
+Many black press emerged, for instance, Freedoms journal by Samuel Cornish, Chicago defender, Fredrick Douglas North star, Ebony and Negro History.
+They discussed the injustices that the black man persevered to emerge free and to achieve democracy.